rgvlee/MemoryCache.Testing/README.md

 - [MemoryCache.Testing.NSubstitute - NuGet](https://www.nuget.org/packages/MemoryCache.Testing.NSubstitute/)

 ## The disclaimer
-After my work on [LazyCache](https://github.com/rgvlee/LazyCache.Testing) I figured why not do the same thing for IMemoryCache.
+After my work on [LazyCache](https://github.com/rgvlee/LazyCache.Testing) I figured why not do the same thing for Microsoft.Extensions.Caching.Memory.MemoryCache/IMemoryCache.

 If you find these libraries useful and something is missing, not working as you'd expect or you need additional behaviour mocked, flick me a message and I'll see what I can do.